microsoft/FluidFramework/docs/content/faq.md

 ## What is Fluid Framework?

 Fluid Framework is a collection of client libraries for building applications with distributed state.
-These libraries allow multiple clients to create and operate on shared, synchronized Distributed Data Structures (DDSs) using coding patterns similar to those used to work with local data.
+These libraries allow multiple clients to create and operate on shared, synchronized Distributed Data Structures (DDSes) using coding patterns similar to those used to work with local data.
 Fluid Framework manages connections to services and keeps all clients in sync so that developers can focus on the client experience.

+Fluid Framework was designed with performance and ease of development as top priorities.

 ## Distributed Data Structures

 ### What is a DDS?

 DDS is short for Distributed Data Structure.
-DDSs are the foundation of the Fluid Framework.
-They are designed such that the Fluid Runtime is able to keep them in sync across clients while each client operates on the DDSs in largely the same way they would operate on local data.
-The data source for a Fluid solution can represent numerous DDSs.
+DDSes are the foundation of the Fluid Framework.
+They are designed such that the Fluid Runtime is able to keep them in sync across clients while each client operates on the DDSes in largely the same way they would operate on local data.
+The data source for a Fluid solution can represent numerous DDSes.

+There are many types of DDSes including a SharedMap that is a distributed version of a JavaScript Map and a SharedString that is designed to enable real-time editing of text data by multiple clients simultaneously.
+Developers can use the DDSes included with Fluid Framework or develop new ones.

+Any practical limits on the types of data and size of a DDS will be specific to the implementation of that DDS.
+DDSes can contain text, images, and other binary data and can effectively be any size.
+However, managing scale on the client requires thought, just as it does when working with local data.

 ### Where is the data stored?